Last updated: 2021-01-11

 MRT lines are built by staff after receiving approval at a GSM.
 Members may propose lines as well, but they must have the backing of a staff member who will be responsible for its actual construction.

-The OpenTTD map is reset periodically, currently every 2 months.
+The OpenTTD map is reset periodically, currently the 1st of every month.
 Announcements for the settings of the next map will be made in Discord on the #openttd channel and to anyone that has the OpenTTD role.

 Companies that do not have any vehicles are automatically deleted by the server after 12 in-game months.